mathieukapfer/trainingCpp/README.md

     - `final`: forbidden derivation

 ### Usages
-Have a look on when each canonical method is called (note that the implementations are not effective here, but just a log is print)
+Let's inspect when each canonical method is called.
+(note that the implementations are not effective here, but just logged)

 <table>
   <tr>
   <td>

 <div markdown="1">
-Let's inspect when each canonical method is called.
-(note that the implementations are not effective here, but just a log is print)

 ```C
 class MyClass